Home • Bibles in Your Language • Site Map

 b.
 No other evangelical group is working with these groups.

 c.
-All groups seem to co-exist in the neighborhood with little
+All groups seem to co-exist in the neighborhood with little friction.

-to make money in America.
+d.
+There is a strong desire among refugee and immigrant groups to make money in America.
 Most realize they must first learn English to get a good job.

 e.
 The sponsoring church has adequate space to have several classes meeting simultaneously.